cessda/cessda.cdc.skg-if.api/README.rst

 Usage
 -----

-To run the CDC SKG-IF API, you can use the following command:
+To run the CESSDA SKG-IF API, you can use the following command:

 .. code-block:: bash